 - The accounts of the company shall be maintained manually or in electronic form.

 - It is mandatory for every company to prepare financial statements.
-Financial Statements include Balance Sheet, Profit & Loss Account / Income Expenditure Account, Cash Flow Statement and statement of changes in equity.
+Financial Statements include Balance Sheet, Profit & Loss Account / Income Expenditure Account, Cash Flow Statement, and statement of changes in equity.

-Time period for preserving Company Accounts
+The time period for preserving Company Accounts

 As per the Companies Act, 2013it is mandatory for every form of company to preserve in good condition the book of accounts together with relevant vouchers to any entry for up to 8 years.
 Further, the freshly incorporated companies are required to maintain accounts and vouchers for up to 8 years from the date of incorporation.
 However, in case any other regulation requires books to be maintained for a longer period then it will be the obligation of the company to maintain books for a longer period.

 Consequences of failing to maintain the Company Accounts

 It is the responsibility of the Managing Director, the Whole-Time Director, in charge of finance, Chief Financial Officer or any other person of a company nominated by the Board of Directors to ensure that the book of accounts of the company is maintained properly.